 Mantled howler monkeys are arboreal and diurnal; that is, they live in trees and are most active during the day.
-They move through the forest canopy by walking and climbing quadrupedally or suspending themselves below the branches.
+They move through the forest canopy by walking and climbing quadrupedally (on all fours) or suspending themselves below the branches.
 They hang by their arms and support themselves with their long prehensile tails while feeding.
 At night they sleep on horizontal branches.

 There is slight variation in locomotion style between males and females.
 Males climb less, leap more, and prefer the higher canopy, compared to females.
 When necessary, both males and females will cross open areas between forest patches on the ground and even swim short distances.